AvikNayak22/Code-Brackets/README.md

 # Code Brackets

-Code Brackets is an online code editor designed for ease of use.
-It provides a platform for developers to write and test HTML, CSS, and JavaScript code snippets conveniently in one place.
+Code Brackets is a web-based code editor application that provides a seamless environment for writing and previewing HTML, CSS, and JavaScript code snippets.

 ## Screenshots
 1. Home page: